solar power head of state

 solar power

-Industry Power in the USA
+Industry in the USA

-On the campaign trail, Donald Trump made it clear that he favored coal and natural gas, wanted to kill regulations, and that he thought wind and power were too expensive.
+On the campaign trail, Donald Trump made it clear that he favored coal and natural gas, wanted to kill energy regulations, and that he thought wind and were too expensive.
 In fact, at a May 2016 press conference Trump said, “I know a lot about , the problem with is it’s very expensive.”

 Jobs, jobs, jobs